jcbk101/BehaviorTree/README.md

 ### Delta time

-In Defold, each script that wishes to utilize the BT should contain an `function update(self, dt)` or `function fixed_update(self, dt)` function.
+In Defold, each script that utilizes the BT should contain a `function update(self, dt)` or `function fixed_update(self, dt)` function, depending on physics settings.
 This is where the tree 'Ticks' and test the tree nodes.

-In this implementation, manual positioning of any moving objects that are altered by a Node / Task should be handled in the node / task itself.
+In this implementation, manual positioning of any moving objects that are altered by a Node / Task should be handled in that node / task itself.
 The main lua module is assigned a variable called `node.dt` which is used as a global-to-the-behavior-tree variable.

 There is also a single data context table (array) called `node.sharedData`, for every task to access.
 Naming variables should be cared for in order to maintain correct functioning.

-### Can this be production ready?
+### Is this production ready?

-I have used this implementation in my current game, and I haven't run into any issues thus far.
+I use this implementation in my current game, and I haven't run into any issues thus far.
 I believe it to be flexible, and if you know what you are doing, you can make it work to your liking.
-Feel free to use / modify it as you see fit.
+Feel free to use and/or modify it as you see fit.